Our Guide to Starting a Business in Texas

 Your business account must be opened in person by an authorized member/owner of your company.
 As requirements can vary from bank to bank, you’ll want to call ahead and make a list of what is required to open this account.

 Step #10: Prepare to Pay Texas Business Taxes

 Every Texas business entity must submit a Texas Franchise Tax report annually.
 This report is due on May 15 every year.
 If your revenues are below the threshold ($1,230,000), you won’t owe any tax, but you still need to submit the report to remain in good standing with the State of Texas.
 When you sign up for our incorporation or registered agent service, we’ll send you helpful reminders as the due date approaches.

 Most businesses will also need to register for the Texas Sales and Use Tax.
 You can learn more about this tax and register online, through the Sales and Use Tax page of the Texas comptroller’s website.

 If you’re ready to start your Texas business, why wait?
-Sign up with us today and we’ll process your order instantly, form your company in 1 business day and be there for ongoing support whenever you need it.
+Sign up with us today and we’ll process your order quickly, form your company with the Secretary of State and be there for ongoing support whenever you need it.